 148. You must order any DCL pictures that you want to buy from Shutters Photography by the last night of the cruise.

-150. You don't have to eat breakfast at your assigned MDR restaurant on the last morning, you can take your time and eat at Cabanas instead because we like the options and it feels less rushed.
+150. Disney Cruise Disembarkation Tip - You don't have to eat breakfast at your assigned MDR restaurant on the last morning, we prefer to take our time and eat at Cabanas instead because we like the options and it feels less rushed.

-153. On the last morning, you'll get an itemized bill listing all the charges you made on the cruise.
+153. On the last morning, you'll get an itemized bill listing all the charges that you made on the cruise.
 If there is a mistake on it, go to guest services immediately to get it corrected.
 It's much easier to fix the discrepancy while you're still on the ship.

 156. I highly recommend bringing some type of video camera to record all the special moments of your cruise.
-We brought a GoPro specifically for the cruise so we could take it zip lining and snorkeling with us.
-It’s a fantastic piece of equipment!
-You can watch all of our vacation videos HERE!
+We brought a GoPro specifically for the cruise so we could take it zip lining and underwater snorkeling with us.